 - Building a conceptual model that improves understanding of the impacts of new generation PSD programs.

-- Developing and testing rigorous methodologies for measuring the impact of new generation PSD programs at four levels: (a) participating enterprises; (b) associated households; (c) product markets; (d) support service markets.
+- Developing and testing rigorous methodologies for measuring the impact of new generation PSD programs at four levels: (a) participating enterprises; (b) associated households; (c) product markets; and (d) support service markets.

-- Providing USAID, USAID missions, and other donors, policy makers, and practitioner organizations with realistic options for assessing the impact of new generation PSD programs and supplying methodological and other guidance on how to conduct credible impact assessments.
+- Providing USAID, USAID missions, and other donors, policymakers, and practitioner organizations with realistic options for assessing the impact of new generation PSD programs and supplying methodological and other guidance on how to conduct credible impact assessments.

 The Impact Assessment Primer Series represents partial fulfillment of Item 4 above.
 The Primer Series is targeted primarily to persons within USAID who have responsibility for or who are otherwise interested in assessing the impact of PSD programs.
-It should also be of interest to other donors, policy makers, and practitioner organizations who wish to promote private sector The Impact Assessment Primer Series represents partial fulfillment of Item 4 above.
+It should also be of interest to other donors, policymakers, and practitioner organizations who wish to promote the private sector.
+The Impact Assessment Primer Series represents partial fulfillment of Item 4 above.
 The Primer Series is targeted primarily to persons within USAID who have responsibility for or who are otherwise interested in assessing the impact of PSD programs.
-It should also be of interest to other donors, policy makers, and practitioner organizations who wish to promote private sector development.
+It should also be of interest to other donors, policymakers, and practitioner organizations who wish to promote private sector development.
 The Impact Assessment Primer Series will address the range of planning, methodological, logistical, budgetary, and other issues that arise in conducting impact assessments of new generation PSD programs.
 Topics currently scheduled to be covered in the Primer Series include: